 In 1969, Canadian-born Jack Cowin bought the right to open ten KFC franchises in Western Australia.
 His business, Competitive Foods Australia, went on to own around 50 KFC outlets in Western Australia and the Northern Territory.
 Cowin also established Hungry Jack’s through an agreement with the American fast food chain Burger King.

-In 2013 Cowin sold his stores to Collins Foods, who are now franchisees for 223 KFC stores throughout Australia – most of them in Queensland and Western Australia.
-Collins Foods also owns KFC stores in Germany and the Netherlands.
+In 2013 Cowin sold his stores to Collins Foods who, as of 2018, had franchisees for 223 KFC stores throughout Australia – most of them in Queensland and Western Australia.
+Collins Foods also owned KFC stores in Germany and the Netherlands.

-As of 2018, KFC has more than 640 restaurants in Australia, employs more than 34,000 people and serves more than 2 million customers each week.
+By 2018, KFC had more than 640 restaurants in Australia, employed more than 34,000 people and served more than 2 million customers each week.
 It is the second largest fast food chain in the country, after McDonalds.